 Jamie is deeply committed to service and she believes that it is imperative for anyone in service to be healthy and grounded.
 Yoga helps support sustainability in service.

 Jamie is a leader for Off the Mat, Into the World.
 She participated in the 2012 Global Seva Challenge and raised over $22,000 to raise awareness about sex trafficking and bring resources to organizations in India working tirelessly to rescue, rehabilitate, and empower victims of sex trafficking.
 Each year, Off the Mat sponsors an international service project called the Global Seva Challenge.
 The goal is to empower participants to raise awareness and significant funds by collaborating with their local communities.

 Jamie traveled to India with OTM in February of 2013 and had the unique opportunity to meet the with many of the women running these organizations and the girls they have supported.
 Jamie continues to raise money and awareness about this issue, as she is extremely passionate about any issues pertaining to the oppression of women and girls.

 Tune in to learn more about how you might be able to support this cause.
 The money donated to this cause will directly change the course of life for many girls and young women.
 Donors are supporting Off the Mat, Into the World and their partner organizations in India including: Apne Aap, Sanlaap, Kolkata Sanved, Ramana’s Garden and Made By Survivors all of which are run by local women in India, many who are survivors themselves.
 It may seem like changing one life from across the world is not enough.
 But if you are that one girl that gets rescued and then is allowed to live her life with dignity because of the resources provided by these organizations—it matters!!!

 In addition, Jamie is part of an outstanding organization called Girls on the Run.
-Jamie is the Volunteer and SoleMates Manager for Girls on the Run Orange County–GOTROC.
+Jamie is a founding member and volunteer coach for Girls on the Run Orange County–GOTROC.
 Girls on the Run “believes that every girl can embrace who she is, can define who she wants to be, can rise to any challenge, can change the world”.